-Counseling-based interventions can be effective in preventing PND among women at increased risk for PND.
+Counseling-based interventions can be effective in preventing PND, although most evidence was limited to women at increased risk for PND.
 In addition, a variety of other intervention approaches, such as supportive and educational approaches, provided some evidence of effectiveness but lacked robust evidence bases.
 There was some evidence that omega-3 fatty acids and post-delivery debriefing interventions were not effective in reducing the risk of PND.
-Given the USPSTF recommendation to screen adults for depression, many pregnant and postpartum women in the United States are undoubtedly identified with symptoms of depression who do not meet criteria for depression; offering preventive CBT and IPT interventions would likely reduce the risk of these women developing depressive disorders, particularly women with low socioeconomic status.
+Given the USPSTF recommendation to screen adults for depression, many pregnant and postpartum individuals in the United States are undoubtedly identified with symptoms of depression who do not meet criteria for depression; offering preventive CBT and IPT interventions would likely reduce the risk of these individuals developing depressive disorders, particularly those with low socioeconomic status.